Social security contributions

 Apart from some exceptions, employers employing 20 and more employees are required to employ a prescribed number of disabled individuals.
 The number amounts to 3% of the total number of employees.

-Employers that do not comply with prescribed requirements are required to pay a monthly fee amounting to 20% of minimal salary (minimal salary for 2021 amounts to HRK 4,250) for each disabled individual that employer was required to employ.
+Employers that do not comply with prescribed requirements are required to pay a monthly fee amounting to 20% of minimal gross salary (minimal gross salary for 2021 amounts to HRK 4,250) for each disabled individual that employer was required to employ.

 Value-added tax (VAT)